FullByte/FullByte.github.io/docs/tech/standards/IT-Humor.md

 # IT Humor

+## Falsehoods about Falsehoods

+- An assumption you made that shows up on the list is a personal attack on your programming abilities
+- Every item based in historical fact is worth worrying about for all future implementations
+- Every item deserves explanation
+- Every item on the list applies to every situation
+- Every item on the list must be taken to heart and considered at all times
+- These lists are intended as guides for how to do things (or, conversely, guides for things not to do)
+- These lists are intended to be exhaustive

 ## IT Gender

 There have been several terms in IT and computing that have been reconsidered and changed due to their potentially offensive or non-inclusive connotations.
 Here are some examples: